jmPramod/Food-API-Node-js/README.md

 ## Simple Food API with Authentication

-This is a simple API in which we can Create,Edit,Delete and Update food Menu with Authentication .
+This is a simple API in which we can Create,Edit,Delete and Update food Menu with Authentication.
+I Have user Swagger,JWT,Vercel,Mongo DB,Nodejs,Express,MVC Structure.